There are no tickets available at this time.

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-When you head to Reliant Stadium for the Car Care Bowl you will notice that not as many stadium concessions are open as there are at the Texans games, however there are still plenty of options.
+When you head to NRG Stadium for the Texas Bowl you will notice that not as many stadium concessions are open as there are at the Texans games, however there are still plenty of options.
 You will find an array of options from chopped beef sandwiches, nachos grande, corn dogs, hamburgers, etc., as well as a variety of Coca-Cola products and alcoholic beverage choices.
 Unfortunately for fans the prices don't decrease any for this game from the NFL prices so expect to fork out some dough if you're real hungry or thirsty.

 Houston is the biggest city in Texas and 4th largest city in the United States and definitely provides an ample amount of options for things to do.
-Reliant Stadium may not be in downtown Houston like its Houston siblings Minute Maid Park and the Toyota Center but there are still plenty of great options nearby.
+NRG Stadium may not be in downtown Houston like its Houston siblings Minute Maid Park and the Toyota Center but there are still plenty of great options nearby.

 My favorite nearby option is Ruchi's which is an excellent Tex-Mex place located off of Main.
 They give you a great amount of food and at a fair price.
 I highly recommend Ruchi's fajitas and guacamole which I think is some of the best in Houston.
 A visit to Ruchi's will definitely not leave you disappointed.